Arshiakhan50/Music-Library/README.md

 # Music-Library
-As part of my coursework for CPS209 (Computer Science 2), I designed and implemented a Java-based music library application.
+As part of my coursework for CPS209 (Computer Science 2), I implemented a Java-based music library application.
 This project effectively demonstrates key software engineering concepts.

 The application involves reading a data store file using the Scanner library to populate a music catalog.
 Users can then interact with the library, selecting their preferred songs or audiobooks for playback.